lxc/lxc/README.md

 - https://www.kernel.org/doc/html/v4.10/process/coding-style.html

-and should also take a look at the [CONTRIBUTING](CONTRIBUTING) file in this repo.
+and take a look at the [CONTRIBUTING](CONTRIBUTING) file in this repo.

-If you want to become more active it is usually also a good idea to show up in the LXC IRC channel `#lxc-dev` on `Freenode`.
+If you want to become more active, show up in the LXC IRC channel `#lxc-dev` on `Freenode`.
 We try to do all development out in the open and discussion of new features or bugs is done either in appropriate Github issues or on IRC.